m-que/Recipes-Ratings-Project/README.md

 Before conducting analysis, I first cleaned the data to increase the readability and accuracy of the data.

-> Converting Columns to Correct types
+> Converting Columns to Correct Types

-Upon checking the type of each column in the dataframe, I noticed that the columns tags, nutrition, steps, and ingredients, contain values that look like lists but are actually strings that look like lists.
+Upon checking the type of each column in the dataframe, I noticed that the columns `tags`, `nutrition`, `steps`, and `ingredients` contain values that look like lists but are actually strings that look like lists.
 I converted these columns into lists of strings to eliminate the confusion as well as make it easier to access in the future if needed.
-I also converted the `submitted` column into datetime data type so I could examine the trend of some features over time later.
+I also converted the `submitted` column into datetime data type so I could examine the trend of features over time later.

 > Seperating `nutrition` into Individual Columns

 After converting the strings into lists, I found that the list in the nutrition column contains information in the form of `'calories', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)'`.
 I created an individual column for each of the unique nutrients in the list and converted each value to float data type so it is more convenient for future calculation.

-> Left Merge Recipe and Ratings datasets together
+> Left Merge Recipe and Ratings Datasets Together

 I merge the two dataframes together based on their common column, `id` and `recipe_id`, so that the recipes are matched with their corresponding rating to make comparison easier.

 > Fill all Ratings of 0 with np.nan

 Since ratings usually range from 1 to 5, a rating of 0 is not typically viewed as a valid rating and is likely to be a default value for missing ratings.
-To correctly indicate that 0 indicates a missing value in atings, I fill such values with np.nan instead.
+To correctly indicate that 0 indicates a missing value in atings, I filled such values with np.nan instead.

 > Creating Average Rating per Recipe Column